gvwilson/thirdbit/src/ideas/projects/tower-support.md

 - agent pathfinding
 - cooperative game mechanics

-## Department of Software Engineering Required Deliverables

-Standard departmental deliverables as listed by the RIT Department of Software Engineering.

 ## Sponsor and Project Specific Deliverables

 - Playable prototype: a runnable game with at least 3 levels and at least 2 distinct traveler types, hosted in a browser